Stevenson Memorial Hospital

-The President and CEO; Vice-President & Chief Nursing Executive; Chief of Staff, President of the Medical Staff; Vice President of Medical Staff; President of the Auxiliary and Board Chair of the Foundation are ex-officio members of the Board.
+The President and CEO; Vice-President/Chief Nursing Executive; Chief of Staff, President of the Medical Staff; President of the Auxiliary and Board Chair of the Foundation are ex- officio members of the Board.

 Jody Joseph Levac, President & CEO

-Jody has been the President & CEO of Stevenson Memorial Hospital since January 2014 and works in partnership with the physicians, hospital staff, and volunteers to oversee the strategic, operational planning and leadership of Stevenson Memorial Hospital.
+Jody has been the President and CEO of Stevenson Memorial Hospital since January 2014.
+Jody is recognized for his energetic and transformational leadership style, overseeing the strategic and operational planning of the hospital.